The Victorian government is moving to ban the Nazi salute after neo-Nazis made the gesture on the steps of parliament.

 These guys want publicity, and this rally was a perfect place for them to get it.
-And they got it…They have been looking for events like this all over Australia, to rock up in the hope that the media will be calling over them,”he said.
+And they got it…They have been looking for events like this all over Australia, to rock up in the hope that the media will be calling over them,”

 Mr McKenzie said banning Nazi posts, symbols, and Nazi salute would draw more publicity to them in the short term.

-Banning the Nazi salute is a small thing to do…but the real danger is their ability to recruit young impressionable Australian men to bring hatred and accelerate conflict.”he added.
+Banning the Nazi salute is a small thing to do…but the real danger is their ability to recruit young impressionable Australian men to bring hatred and accelerate conflict.”

 During his reporting and investigation of the Nazi group, Mr McKenzie received numerous death notes and emails threatening to attack him.

 He said Neo-Nazi groups would establish online communities filled with hate comments and violent videos.